jewettaij/cellpack2moltemplate/README.md

 ![Initial test of cellpack2lt.py on an HIV virus structure created with CellPACK, converted into moltemplate format, and rendered using VMD](./doc/images/HIV_test_2017-10-23_LR.jpg)

+CellPACK is a tool for building models of huge biomolecular assemblies, organelles, viruses, and even whole cells.
+Moltemplate is a molecule builder and a force field database system designed for building general coarse grained models of molecular machines.
+Moltemplate creates input files for the LAMMPS and ESPResSo molecular dynamics simulation engines.

-cellpack2lt.py converts JSON files created by CellPACK into moltemplate format.
+The "cellpack2lt.py" script converts JSON files created by CellPACK into moltemplate format.
-These files can subsequently be converted into files which the LAMMPS simulation software can read using the following command:
+These files can subsequently be converted into files which LAMMPS can read using the following command:

     moltemplate system.lt